Adal Sultanate: Military

-The Adalite military was divided into several sections such as the infantry consisting of swordsmen, archers and lancers that were commanded by various generals and lieutenants.
+The Military of Adal was divided into several sections such as the infantry consisting of swordsmen, archers and lancers that were commanded by various generals and lieutenants.
 These forces were complemented by a cavalry force and eventually, later in the empire's history, by matchlock-technology and cannons during the Conquest of Abyssinia.
 The various divisions were symbolised with a distinct flag.

-Elite unit of military warriors in the Adal army was branded with the title Malassay or Malachai (Portuguese spelling).
-The term often became synonymous with Muslims in Ethiopia to outsiders, but contrary to popular beliefs it did not denote a tribe or clan.
-Reading the Futūḥ al-Ḥabaša, the Malasāy appear as the basic unit of the army of the imām.
-Unlike the other groups that make up this army, the Malasāy were a group social and not a tribe or a clan.
+Under Imam Ahmed's leadership, the military was reorganized into three flexible units, giving Adal a strategic advantage.
+This superior organization contrasted sharply with the rigid and poorly commanded Abyssinian forces.
+The first group was the Malassay, the elite unit of military warriors in the Adal army which according to several historians consisted of mainly the Harari ethnicity.
+The title Malassay or Malachai (Portuguese spelling) often became synonymous with Muslims in Ethiopia to outsiders, but contrary to popular beliefs it did not denote a tribe or clan.
+Reading the Futuh al-Habasha, the Malasāy appear as the basic unit of the army of the imām.
+Unlike the other groups that make up this army, the Malasāy were a social group and not a tribe or a clan.
 Unlike the Balaw, Somali or Ḥarla, a man Malasāy is not born.
 He obtained this title after demonstrating his military capabilities.
 ‘Arab Faqīh gives a relatively precise definition of what he means by "malasāy: